What happens when you arrive in Lappeenranta and LUT?

 Please check that your planned arrival time is convenient for your tutor because each tutor takes care of around six exchange students.
 Your tutor will meet you only in Lappeenranta and only if you have confirmed your arrival.
 Tutoring services are available August 22 and December 30 onwards.

 Orientation days are arranged twice a year before the semesters start, in late August, early September and early January, and they are a crucial part of your exchange studies at LUT.
 During orientation days you get acquainted with LUT and register to the courses.
-You find exact dates in the academic calendar whereas orientation programme and slides are available in Uni portal.

 If you come from a SEPA (Single Euro Payments Area) country, it is not necessary to open a bank account in Finland.
 Ask your bank for its IBAN/BIC/SWIFT code(s) and full contact details needed for international money transfers.
 Also check the costs and the time it takes to transfer money from your home country to Finland.